geoportti/geoinformatics-days/source/index.rst

 Important dates
 ======================
 .. attention::
-    - Abstract `Submission Opens <https://easychair.org/my/conference?conf=grd24>`_: November 12th, 2025
+    - Abstract `Submission Opens <https://grd-finland.space/openconf.php>`_: November 24th, 2025
-    - Abstract submission deadline: end of the year/January 2026
+    - Abstract Submission Deadline: January 8th, 2026
-    - Notification of acceptance: March-April (?)
+    - Notification of Acceptance: To be announced
-    - Conference dates: 11-12 May
+    - Conference Dates: May 11-12, 2026

 Event registration
 ====================

-.. admonition:: Registration Required
+.. admonition:: Registration

   Please confirm your attendance at the event by completing the registration form.